kyle-fox/ios-eye-tracking/README.md

 eyeTracking.startSession()
 ```

 This will begin a session and start streaming all data from `ARKit` into a `Session` object.
 Each `Session` will have a UUID, the `appID` provided at initialization, a UNIX timestamp for the beginning of the session, and device information, including model, screen size, OS name, and OS version.
-By default, the data streams at 60 fps, so be sure to test your app for memory warnings.
-If `EyeTracking` receives a memory warning from the system during a `Session`, it will end the session and save its data to disk to prevent data loss.
+By default, the data streams at 60 fps, so be sure to test your app for memory use, as the size of this data can grow quickly, depending on how many `ARFaceAnchor.BlendShapeLocation`s are configured.

 _Note: This package only supports running 1 `Session` at a time._